Metanow-dev/wordpress-templates/README.md

 ## Support

-For issues and feature requests, please use the [GitHub issue tracker](https://github.com/your-org/wordpress-templates/issues).
+For issues and feature requests, please use the [GitHub issue tracker](https://github.com/your-org/wordpress-templates/issues).# Deployment test